Torreya Guardians: Climate change

 Climate change is increasing the average temperatures of American forests.
 Forests in the contiguous United States have experienced a 0.8 °C increase since 1900.
 That some native trees already lag in northward range expansion was known in the 20th Century, and has increased during 21st Century warming.
 A classic paper by forestry scientist Margaret B. Davis was published in 1989 and titled, "Lags in vegetation response to greenhouse warming."
 She concluded, "To track climatic changes in the future, caused by the greenhouse effect, however, their range limit would need to move northward 100 km per °C warming....
 Many species of trees may not be able to disperse rapidly enough to track climate, and woodland herbs, which have less efficient seed dispersal mechanisms, may be in danger of extinction."
-In 2020, the U.S. National Park Service began seriously considering how to adapt park ecologies to a rapidly changing climate – including helping iconic tree species (Joshua Tree and Giant Sequoia, for which several parks are named) to move upslope or poleward faster than they can do on their own.
+In 2020, the U.S. National Park Service began seriously considering how to adapt park ecologies to a rapidly changing climate—including helping iconic tree species (Joshua Tree and Giant Sequoia, for which several parks are named) to move upslope or poleward faster than they can do on their own.
+Action orientation by the agency was then shaped into the "Accept-Resist-Direct" strategy.
+A decade earlier, the U.S. Forest Service initiated experimental plantings for assisted migration of some of the most valued canopy trees in North America.

 Origins

 The Torreya Guardians were founded in 2004 by Connie Barlow, an American science writer and amateur horticulturalist.
-The group is composed of citizens hailing from diverse professions, mostly based in the states of North Carolina, Tennessee, and Ohio.
+The group is composed of citizens hailing from diverse professions, mostly based in the states of North Carolina, Tennessee, Michigan, and Ohio.
 Before their formation, they were searching for ways to better protect Torreya taxifolia from extinction.
 They worried that traditional conservation measures focused on rehabilitating the tree in its historical range were destined to fail, as well as being very expensive.

 Then, early members learned by visiting Torreya californica in forested sites in California, and through reports, that other trees of the Torreya genus would migrate to higher altitudes when warmer average temperatures put them at risk.
 They saw in this a solution to the plight of the Florida torreya, and hypothesized that the tree would thrive if relocated to lands north of its historical range.
-They argued that torreyas would be better suited to survive in a cooler climate and that the species in California often was found on very steep slopes (see photo at right).
+They argued that torreyas would be better suited to survive in a cooler climate and that the species in California often was found on very steep slopes.

 Major American conservation institutions were unwilling to test their hypothesis.
 Plant assisted migration projects had never been implemented before in the United States for the purpose of conservation, so it was rejected.
 Instead, the United States Fish and Wildlife Service was trying to protect this species by managing the diseases affecting it in its native range at the time, with limited success.